AUTISM BENEFITS FOR CHILDREN

 6) Health and Physical Well-Being

 This domain considers the physical effects of a child’s condition and treatment.
-For example, the child may be taking medication that has severe side effects, like abdominal pain, vomiting, or other gastric issues.
+For example, the child may be taking medication that has severe side effects, like stomach pain, vomiting, or other gastric issues.
 Or, the child may be taking medication that causes severe fatigue.
-Even treatment may affect the child’s physical stamina and cause fatigue.
+Even treatment may affect your child’s physical stamina and cause fatigue.
 The SSA will look at all medical records and school records to understand your child’s health.

 FREE CONSULTATION FOR AUTISM BENEFITS

 Obviously, if your child has autism, when you read the six domains, then you understand they are going to have many issues in these areas.
 If you need to learn more about the six domains that prove childhood disability, then read here.
 Additionally, we have further information in our article, SSI Benefits – What You Need to Know.